FormidableLabs/aws-lambda-serverless-reference/README.md

 ### Naming

-We use a naming convention to separate some various high level things:
+We use a naming convention in cloud resources and `yarn` tasks to separate some various high level things:

 * `aws`: AWS specific names and files (`./aws/`).
 * `tf`: Terraform specific names and files (`./terraform`).
 * `sls`: Serverless framework names.
-* `src`: Our actual application code (`./src/`).

 ### Stages